Cover image by Purrweb UI

 Your device can be either integrated with other parts of the hardware or be a separate device.
 The second option is called the gateway architecture and it might be more cost-efficient since you can only place one gateway for an area that will collect data from all sensors and send it to the storage.

-When developing a platform for the IoT, you need to enable data exchange between many layers and parts of the structure, so, “things”, gateways, sensors, servers, end-user solutions, etc.
+When developing software for your IoT device, it is essential to enable data exchange among various layers and components of the infrastructure, including 'things,' gateways, sensors, servers, and end-user solutions.

 This communication is possible because of the so-called IoT protocols which can be considered as the language that machines use for data transmission.